 Friends, this is how human tradition gets entangled with scriptural truth.

 We are taking the stance that in all things, we should glorify God.
-Although the pagan customs can be fun and harmless, if they do not scripturally glorify God is some way, we are staying away from them.

 …whatever you do, do all to the glory of God.

 I hope and pray that this series has been a blessing to you.
 If this is the only post you have read about this topic and are feeling some conviction, please take the time to read the other posts noted at the beginning of this one.
 I might share some winter homeschooling resources with you all before too long.
 Also, there is an article which I’ve been sent many times over the last few weeks as to why the celebration of Christmas is good.
 If I find the time I would love to dive into the article, and share why I believe most of it isn’t about seeking God’s truth.

 God is a Spirit: and they that worship him must worship him in spirit and in truth.